RFC-0000: RFC template

 Summary

-A one paragraph description of the rest of the proposal.
+A one paragraph description of the proposed change.

 Stakeholders